 Set in leafy Regent's Park, London Zoo is the perfect day out for the whole family.
 Visit the exhibit 'Into Africa' where you will come eye to eye with some of Africa's most unusual animals including giraffes, zebras and African hunting dogs.
 You can 'Meet the Monkeys'; an exciting monkey walk-through experience, or enter Butterfly Paradise, where you'll have the chance to enjoy the beauty of butterflies as they fly around you.

 Experience the glittering world of fame for a day at Madame Tussauds.
-Brave the paparazzi and mingle with Brad, Angelina and all the other stars in your own A-list party before visiting the chamber of horrors.
+Brave the paparazzi and mingle with Brad, Angelina and all the other stars in your own A-list party.
 Then address the world alongside Barack Obama before accepting your music award on stage with One Direction and Justin Timberlake.

 River Cruise Experience